-West Welcome Wagon is run entirely by volunteers – including Committee, Coordinators, admin and those who donate and deliver goods.
-Our volunteer team is dedicated to enriching the lives of asylum seekers who make Melbourne’s West their home.
+West Welcome Wagon is powered by volunteers – including the Board, Coordinators, admin and those who donate and deliver goods.
+Our team is dedicated to enriching the lives of asylum seekers who make Melbourne’s West their home.

 The Structure of West Welcome Wagon